-- 14. The City encourages landscaping methods and species selection which do not rely on reticulation; - 15.
-Clause 5.8 Sight Lines of the City's Built Form Policy Volume 1 states that a clear sight line means continuous horizontal or vertical gaps that constitute a minimum of 50 percent of the total surface area; a minimum gap size of 40 millimetres; if slats are orientated to be deeper than they are wide the distance between the slats must be no less than two times the depth of the slat; and clear non-reflective glass; - 16.
-All storm water produced on the subject land shall be retained on site, by suitable means to the full satisfaction of the City.
+a minimum gap size of 40mm; if slats are orientated to be deeper than they are wide - the distance between the slats must be no less than two times the depth of the slat; and clear non-reflective glass;

+- 15. All storm water produced on the subject land shall be retained on site, by suitable means to the full satisfaction of the City.
 No further consideration shall be given to the disposal of stormwater 'offsite' without the submission of a geotechnical report from a qualified consultant.
-Should approval to dispose of stormwater 'offsite' be subsequently provided, detailed design drainage plans and associated calculations for the proposed stormwater disposal shall be lodged together with the building permit application working drawings; - 17.
+Should approval to dispose of stormwater 'offsite' be subsequently provided, detailed design drainage plans and associated calculations for the proposed stormwater disposal shall be lodged together with the building permit application working drawings; - 16.
 All new crossovers to lots are subject to a separate application to be approved by the City.
 All new crossovers shall be constructed in accordance with the City's Standard Crossover Specifications, which specify that the portion of the existing footpath traversing the proposed crossover (subject to the Footpath being in good condition as determined by the Infrastructure and Environment Services Directorate), must be retained The proposed crossover levels shall match into the existing footpath levels.
-Should the footpath not to be in satisfactory condition, it must be replaced with in-situ concrete panels in accordance with the City's specification for reinstatement of concrete paths; and - 18.
+Should the footpath not to be in satisfactory condition, it must be replaced with in-situ concrete panels in accordance with the City's specification for reinstatement of concrete paths; and - 17.
 Prior to the first occupation of the development, redundant or "blind" crossovers shall be removed and the verge and kerb made good to the satisfaction of the City, at the applicant/owner's full expense.